noirbizarre/django.js/doc/djangojs.rst

     Django.url('my-view', {arg1: 'value1', arg2: 'value2'});

-You can use anonymous forms (variable arguments and array) with named arguments in URLs but you can't use object form with anonymous arguments.
+You can use anonymous forms (variable arguments and array) with named arguments in urls but you can't use object form with anonymous arguments.

 ready event
 ***********

-Django.js need to load a JSON containing all URLs before doing any reverse matching.
+Django.js needs to load 2 JSON files before being ready:

+- one containing every urls needed for reverse matching.
+- another one containing all context data like ``STATIC_URL`` or ``LANGUAGE``.

-It emit a ``ready`` event when fetch is done.
+It emits a ``ready`` event when fetch is done.
-If you need to have reverse url as soon as possible, you can listen to this event:
+If you need to have use the ``Django`` module as soon as possible, you can listen to this event:

 .. code-block:: javascript